dalathegreat/Battery-Emulator-Wiki/docs/battery/index.md

 - ⭐⭐⭐ Fully compatible battery.
 Longterm stability confirmed without user interaction.
 Many success stories from users.
 - ⭐⭐ Integration has minor known issues or missing features.
 Manual interventions sometimes required.
 - ⭐ Works, but many values estimated or functionality missing.
 Expect manual tweaking to keep battery operational.
 - 🅱️ Cell balancing has been confirmed working (Important for longterm operation).
-Note that some batteries require powering off / opening contactors to balance, which can make them unsuiable for offgrid applications
+Note that some batteries require powering off / opening contactors to balance, which can make them unsuitable for offgrid applications
 - 2️⃣ Compatible with Double battery (two identical packs in parallel, see [Double Battery](../setup/software/battery_2x.md)).
 - 3️⃣ Compatible with Triple battery (see [Triple Battery](../setup/software/battery_3x.md)).
 Every triple-capable integration is also compatible with double.